DTJF/pavi/src/doc/2_Preparation.md

 This package ships the source code of \Proj.
 In order to use the application, it has to get compiled first.
-Therefor at least the FB compiler has to get installed on the users system.
+Therefor at least the FB compiler and the dependency libraries have to get installed on the users system.
 Other tools are used by the author, here's how to get all components working.

 # Tools # {#SecTools}